Bengal1/Simple-Transformer/README.md

 The IWSLT14 dataset is a multilingual parallel corpus created for machine translation tasks, specifically focusing on spoken language translation.
 It is part of the [*International Workshop on Spoken Language Translation (IWSLT)*](https://iwslt.org/) 2014 challenge.
 The dataset consists of TED Talks transcriptions and their translations, making it especially useful for training models that handle conversational and informal language.<br/>
 The IWSLT14 English-French (En-Fr) dataset is a part of the International Workshop on Spoken Language Translation (IWSLT).
 The IWSLT14 dataset is specifically designed for *Machine Translation* tasks and contains parallel sentences in English and French.
 The dataset consists of sentence pairs aligned between English and French.
 Each sentence pair is a translation from one language to the other.
 Dataset size:
-* Training Set: Around 160,000 sentence pairs
+* Training Set: Around 160,000 sentence pairs.
-* Validation Set: About 7,000 sentence pairs
+* Validation Set: About 7,000 sentence pairs.
-* Test Set: Roughly 6,000 sentence pairs
+* Test Set: Roughly 6,000 sentence pairs.

 This dataset consists of ~28K unique english tokens and  ~32K unique french tokens.

 In this repository the dataset is